Virtual Open Day

 It’s easy to assume that it would cost more to study at universities like Oxford or Cambridge, but this isn’t necessarily the case.

 From 2017, the tuition fee will be £9,250 (Home/EU).
 All UK and EU students can access a loan from the UK government to cover the full amount of this fee and do not need to pay anything upfront.
 In terms of living costs, Oxford colleges usually offer students college accommodation for at least two years of their studies.
-Often, students only reside in – and pay for – this accommodation during term time and the costs are subsidised by revenue taken from conference events in the vacation.
+As of 2019, Wadham now offers accommodation for the usual duration of our undergraduates' course.
+Often, students only reside in (and pay for) this accommodation during term time and the costs are subsidised by revenue taken from conference events in the vacation.
 This means that many students are able to afford college accommodation in the centre of Oxford at a lower rate than if they lived in private, rented housing.
-Although Wadham does not currently provide accommodation for students for the duration of their studies, we do provide a living-out grant for those in private accommodation in their second year.
 Further details about Wadham’s board and lodgings costs can be found here.
 It's also worth looking at Oxford's information about fees and funding.

 What are the minimum GCSE requirements for Oxford’s courses?